 Motion to Dismiss: Several courts have questioned if business judgment rulings should even be considered for motions to dismiss.
 Additionally, these cases often contain allegations of conscious disregard for the corporation’s best interest, which are difficult to dismiss outright.

 Motion for Summary Judgment: Florida state courts have shown a general hostility toward summary judgment in tort cases.
 A director is likely to have a better chance in federal court for summary judgments.

 In general, so long as a director complies with their fiduciary duties, the decisions they make on behalf of the corporation are protect by the business judgment rule.
 This also assumes that the director has acted in good faith, on an informed basis, and with the best interests of the corporation in mind.
 If legal conflicts arise that involve the business judgment rule, courts will not second-guess the decisions of the director or hold the director personally liable even if the decisions were deemed to be poor or wrong ones.

-In Florida, the business judgment rule offers strong protection for directors and their actions.
+In Florida, the business judgment rule offers strong protection for directors and their actions, along with other benefits.
 However, in the event of legal conflict where there is a considerable amount at stake for your company, resolution can be high in cost and time-consuming.
 Consult with experienced attorneys to ensure that adequate preparation is given to the matters at hand, especially if you have a Single Member LLC.

 |Annual Report||Free IRS EIN||Business Bank Account|

 |Forming an LLC With Your Spouse||Business Judgment Rule in Florida||Fiduciary Duties of Florida LLCs|